 - The first Dawn Patrol launched at the 1978 Balloon Fiesta.
 The Dawn Patrol was created when two balloonists developed position lighting systems that enabled night flight to take place.
 These pilots take off in the dark, about 6 a.m., and stay in the air until it is light enough to see landing sites.
 Other balloon pilots watch the Dawn Patrol to get a sense of wind speeds and directions at different altitudes.

 The Albuquerque Balloon Fiesta is the world's most prestigious international ballooning event.
 The event happens in Albuquerque because the city has the climate, winds, and infrastructure to attract balloonists.
 Early October in Albuquerque brings cool morning and evening temperatures, just right for a balloon launch.
 The city also has a phenomenon known as the "Albuquerque Box," a combination of wind patterns and geography that results in balloonists having great control over their balloons.
 All in all, Albuquerque is a great place to launch a balloon—or hundreds of balloons.

 - Mass ascension is one of the most wondrous events of the Balloon Fiesta.
 All participating balloons launch in two waves, starting at about 7 a.m.
 The lead balloon takes off flying the American flag as the "Star-Spangled Banner" plays.
 The launch of hundreds of balloons takes about two hours.

-- In 2011, the Balloon Fiesta made a Guinness World Record for the Greatest Mass Hot Air Balloon Ascent, for the most balloons launched within the shortest period of time.
+- In 2011, the Balloon Fiesta achieved a Guinness World Record for the Greatest Mass Hot Air Balloon Ascent, the most balloons launched within the shortest period of time.